- ABOUT US

-Generally people don’t look at what the Apostle Paul says in his letter to the Galatian Church when bringing forth a Christmas message.
-Rather, we look to the Gospel accounts of Jesus’ birth.
+Generally, people don’t look at what the Apostle Paul said in his letter to the Galatian Church when bringing forth a Christmas message.
+Rather, we look to the Gospel accounts of Jesus’s birth.
 But what I would like to share with you is what I consider to be the sum total of the Christmas message from what Paul said in this particular passage of Scripture.

 There has never been a day when religious life is more superficial than it is today.
 Now, people have been saying this for centuries, but every year it just seems to be getting worse, as Christians seem to be more content to stay on the edge and dwell upon the surface of their faith.

-And to the majority of people, Christmas means little more than overcrowded shops, overpriced merchandise, and overstuffed stomachs.
-For most people Christmas is simply a time of giving and hopefully receiving more than they give.
+To the majority of people, Christmas means little more than overcrowded shops, overpriced merchandise, which is especially true in this high inflationary period, and then there is our overstuffed stomachs.
+For most people, Christmas is simply a time of giving and hopefully receiving more in return.

 Yet, Christmas, out of all the holidays should be an occasion of gladness, especially seeing what Paul says, because once someone understands the spiritual significance of Christmas, the joy of the Lord for all eternity will be theirs.

-On that night heaven opened up upon this sin darkened world as a multitude of angels broke forth into praise and worship, because God came to this earth as a small baby wrapped in clothes of poverty and laid in the feeding trough of animals so that He could be that perfect sinless sacrifice for our sins; to be that Lamb of God that takes upon Himself the sins of the world.
+On that night, which we know as Christmas Eve, heaven opened up upon this sin darkened world as a multitude of angels broke forth into praise and worship, because God came to this earth as a small baby wrapped in clothes of poverty and laid in the feeding trough of animals so that He could be that perfect sinless sacrifice for our sins; to be that Lamb of God that takes upon Himself the sins of the world.